 Here are 7 ways to borrow money.

 This can be the most awkward of the options, but it is also the safest kind of debt from a financial perspective.
 To feel more comfortable about the loan, draw up repayment terms like any other and stick to them.
-You can even use an app like billpin to track your personal loan if it makes you more comfortable.
+You can use specialized peer-to-payment apps or simple digital tracking tools to keep a clear record of the balance and schedule, which helps maintain transparency for both parties.

 Working with friends and family allows you to avoid the fees and interest associated with high interest loans.
 These are the best if you need a loan for days or weeks, but long term loans from family can have a heavy toll on your relationships, so it is best not to use this option if you are looking for something that will span months or years.